openvocab/loomio-api-proposal/README.md

 ####Point-to-point

 Motivation:
-Users often won't to see data that is hosted on different apps 'inside' another app and often the simplest way to about this is to write a translation layer in the retrieving app and hit the serving app's API.
+Users often won't to see data that is hosted on different apps 'inside' another app and often the simplest way to about this is to write a translation layer in the retrieving app and hit the serving app's API for the data.

 Costs:
 The cost of doing this varies depending on the nature of the data being pulled and the ease of the serving app's API.
-If the use-case requires only a single data entity (Posts, User account info etc) it might be equivalent to a medium to large feature.
+If the use-case requires only a single data entity (Posts, User account etc) it might be equivalent to a medium to large feature.

 Organisational analog:
 The Network.
 Providers retain control over the data.
 Connections between apps are ad-hoc.